AmeryGration/dyad/docs/source/tutorials/tutorial_3.rst

 Zero-age main-sequence binary systems
 *************************************

 Moe and Di Stefano [MS17]_ reported empirical distributions for the period, :math:`P`, mass-ratio, :math:`Q`, and eccentricity, :math:`E`, of binary systems consisting of two zero-age main-sequence (ZAMS) stars with primaries of types O, B, A, F, and G, i.e. with primaries of mass :math:`M_{1}/\text{M}_{\odot} \in [0.8, 40]`.
-They determined these by commpiling observations of binary systems in nearby open clusters and stellar associations as well as in volume-limited surveys of the solar neighbourhood.
+They determined these by compiling observations of binary systems in nearby open clusters and stellar associations as well as in volume-limited surveys of the solar neighbourhood.

 They found that the period is dependent on primary mass while the mass ratio and eccentricity are dependent on both period and primary mass.
 Alongside the empirical distributions Moe and Di Stefano gave formulae for the corresponding probability density functions, which Dyad uses to implement the random variables